What is the EU ETS and how does it work?

 Even businesses not directly regulated by the EU ETS feel its effects.
 Electricity costs embed the carbon price, because power generators pass ETS costs through to industrial and commercial customers.
 Any business buying electricity in Europe is indirectly exposed to the ETS price.

-From 2026, the Carbon Border Adjustment Mechanism (CBAM) extends the ETS price signal to importers of carbon-intensive goods — initially cement, iron, steel, aluminium, fertilisers, electricity, and hydrogen.
+From 2026, CBAM (Carbon Border Adjustment Mechanism) extends the emissions trading system (ETS) price signal to importers of carbon-intensive goods - initially cement, iron, steel, aluminium, fertilisers, electricity, and hydrogen.
 Companies importing these into the EU must purchase CBAM certificates reflecting the embedded carbon content of their imports.
+For the detailed border-rule guide, read EU CBAM explained.

-What does an €68/t carbon price mean in practice?
+What does a €68/t carbon price mean in practice?

 What is the outlook for EU carbon prices?